 Another economic angle that makes it difficult to imagine Washington giving up California without a fight is the state’s population, property values, and overall affluence.
 No doubt the federal government rakes in a substantial amount from California in tax revenue.
 (Analogously, it’s worth noting that one of the principal reasons for the secession of the southern states in 1860-61 was their being fleeced by Washington.
 Significant appropriations of southern tax dollars were allocated to finance northern “improvements” courtesy of the federal government.)

-In the end, geopolitical imperatives shape and determine geopolitical constraints: the U.S. could not give up California even if it wanted to.
-Given the dangers of the time we live in—the age of the unitary nuclear state—Washington will claim that in suppressing any manner of secessionism it does so under the onus of protecting the interests of the people—namely, their security—even if, at the same time, it is protecting its own political and economic interests.
+Finally, given the dangers of the time we live in—the age of the unitary nuclear state—Washington’s principal claim in suppressing any manner of secessionism will be that it does so under the onus of preserving the security of the people, even if it is at the same time preserving its own hegemony.
 This claim can especially be made at the present moment with regard to the west coast states insofar as they, more than any others (except Alaska), are most at risk so long as the North Korean threat remains.
 National security and foreign policy certainly play a much bigger role in 2017 than they did in 1861, and technology has, for better or worse, made the world a much smaller place.
 This being the case, secession is even more likely to be suppressed today than it was 150 years ago.
 If it was suppressed then—and suppressed it was, with severe prejudice—its being suppressed now is all but a moral certainty.